Volunteer Position: Director – Board of Directors

 Two-Spirit, Trans, and Gender-Diverse persons

-We also encourage individuals with the skills and knowledge to engage productively and supportively with diverse communities to apply.
+We also welcome applicants with the skills and knowledge to engage respectfully and supportively with diverse communities.

 We honour and are guided by: